 Fabriano: City of Medieval and Renaissance Papermaking, a book by Sylvia Rodgers Albro, has been published by Oak Knoll Press.
 The book explores how the Arab art of papermaking by hand came to the Italian peninsula in the thirteenth century and why Fabriano was well-positioned to develop as the heart of this artisan craft, first in Italy and subsequently for a larger Mediterranean territory.
 It includes more than 200 illustrations in black & white and color.
+Written by Sylvia Rodgers Albro, this book is extremely interesting and the illustrations are really beautiful.
+If after reading this, you are inspired to write your own book and want it to be illustrated just as beautifully, then you can always Hire a Book Illustrator.
+Fabriano: City of Medieval and Renaissance Papermaking is the best book for learning about the traditional art of papermaking and how it made its way from Arabia to Europe.
+The illustrations really help you to understand the beauty of papermaking and provide inspiration for your own projects.
 For more information, visit www.oakknoll.com or call (302) 328-7232.

 Archives for March 2017